inidun/Project-PM-minutes-and-notes/monthly_meeting_agendas_and_minutes.md

    1. Scraping _Courier_: possible?
 Already done?
 Problems?

 1. Proceedings:
+   1. Note: General Conference sessions 1-7 (1946-1952) are in UNESCO digital archive.
+The rest (1953-2015) are in UNESDOC.
    1. Discuss Eng's offer to get us the Proceedings texts from [UNESCO digital archive](https://digital.archives.unesco.org/en/):
       - "They were digitized as one file per page, so all the files belonging to a single document need to be integrated.
 Would your team be able to find a way to do this? (all the files belonging to the same document share the same file name, with then a sequential number appended – e.g. 223336_ENG_0001, 223336_ENG_0002 etc).
 Our developer has been working on a script to automatically integrate all pages into single documents, but has not had time to implement this yet."
       - Can we manage this problem?